-Called by Forbes Magazine the “ultimate super consumer”, they account for around 50% of all consumer spending in the U.K. In the U.S., they control 95 % of household purchasing decisions.
-They account for the largest demographic of incomes over $100,000.
+Forbes Magazine called the 50+ women the “ultimate super consumer” as they account for around 50% of all consumer spending in the U.K. In addition, they control 95 % of household purchasing decisions in the U.S., and they account for the largest demographic of incomes over $100,000.

 Changing the advertising world

-In the past, women 50+ didn’t feel represented in fashion and beauty advertising, but this has been slowly changing.
+50+ women didn’t feel represented in fashion and beauty advertisement campaigns in the past, but this has been slowly changing.

-On the other hand, companies such as Dior showed a young Cara Delevingne in the campaign for its anti-ageing creams, which of course, caused mayhem among the consumers who buy the product.
+On the other hand, companies such as Dior showed a young Cara Delevingne in the campaign for its anti-ageing creams, which of course, didn’t sit well with the consumers who actually buy these products.

-There’s a definite shift in the industry to cater to the “fiftysomethings” who want to enhance their natural beauty instead of hiding wrinkles.
+The cosmetic industry is also changing to cater to the 50+ and 60+ mature women who want to enhance their natural beauty instead of hiding wrinkles.

-Social media has helped older women to gain visibility.
-Their Instagram accounts are followed by thousands of people who look up to these confident, stylish and modern ladies, and want beauty tips and tricks from older women.
+Social media has undoubtedly helped mature women to gain visibility.
+Their TikTok and Instagram accounts are followed by thousands of people who look up to these confident, stylish and modern ladies and want to learn beauty tips and tricks from older women.

-Here are some of the beauty products they are using:
+Here are some of the beauty products our editors over 50 are using: